stateless-solutions/markdown-content/developer-quickstart.md

 pip install stateless
 ```

-## Configure a Provider Bucket

-One of the key features of Stateless is the ability to select and manage the
-blockchain nodes (providers) that service your requests.
-Here's how to set up
-your bucket:
-<br/><br/>
-- List Providers: Check available providers using `offerings list`
-- Build Bucket: Start adding providers to your bucket with `buckets create`

-By default, all new accounts are assigned a bucket with three independent providers.
-For a detailed guide on bucket management, read more [**here**](https://app.stateless.solutions/documentation/user-guides/developer-guides/selecting-service-providers).

 ## Send a Request

 Now that you've set up your environment, you can use the Stateless API to make